SamuelEarl/fanny-pack-ui-old/src/routes/customize-theme/+page.svelte.md

 ## Main color variables
 These styles are used throughout the Fanny Pack UI components.
 Updating these variables will handle almost all of your theme customizations.
 If you want to customize individual components, then you can change the values for any of the individual components in the `theme.css` file that you download at the bottom of this page.

-NOTE: Each component style that can be customized has a fallback value.
-So, for example, if you do not provide a color for the background of the primary buttons, then the components will still display in your UI, but the colors will probably not match your theme.
-So you can either set all the values for all these main color variables right now or you can edit them later as needed when you implement a new component in your app and see what it looks like in your app.
+To set your main color variables:

----
+1. Select the color sets that you want to include in your `theme.css` file.

-Select the color sets that you want to include in your theme file.
-Then set the main colors that you want to use in your theme.
-After you have done that, then you can browse to the different component pages to see how they look with your theme.
+2. In the table below, set the main colors that you want to use throughout your theme.
+(You can then browse to the different component pages to see how the components will look with your theme.)

 *NOTE: After you select your color sets you will see that the main colors below are initially set to the Fanny Pack main colors.
-That is intentional to provide an example.*
+That is intentional to provide an example for you to follow.*

 <br>